 Our support services team keeps up-to-date listings of local, regional and national programs that offer financial assistance or services for patients with cancer.
 Talk with a coordinator about eligibility requirements for services that meet your needs.

 4) Know who is in and out of network

 Your cancer care team includes a large group of doctors, pharmacies and other healthcare providers involved with your treatment.
 It’s important to know if all your providers participate in your health insurance plan’s network.

 Insurance plans usually cover at least part of the cost of care by in-network providers.
 You will be responsible for a larger portion of your medical bill for out-of-network care.
-“Even if a surgeon is in the patient’s insurance network, the pathologist may be out of network,” explained Amanda.
+It is important to keep in mind that even if a surgeon is in the patient’s insurance network, the pathologist may be out of network.
 Patients can get blindsided by unexpected bills from all their providers.